jakobjpeters/PAndQ.jl/docs/src/getting_started.md

 ## Semantics

 Constants and variables are atomic propositions.
 Operators construct compound propositions from one or more atomic propositions.
-Each atom in a proposition can be assigned the valuation true or false.
+Each atom in a proposition can be assigned the valuation `true` or `false`.
 This results in an interpretation, which determines the truth value of the overall proposition.
 For example, assigning the valuation `true` to the atomic proposition "Logic is fun" determines that the compound proposition "Logic is not fun" is interpreted as `false`.
 Use the [`interpret`](@ref) function to assign truth values to atomic propositions.

 ```jldoctest 1
 julia> interpret(p => ⊤, p ∧ q)